akashsarkar188/ExpandableTextView/README.md

 # ExpandableTextView
-Demonstartion for expandable Textview And Retrofit and as a part of completing my assignment.
+Demonstartion for expandable Textview And Retrofit.
 Here are some screenshots...